MaterializeInc/materialize/doc/developer/project-management.md

 at all times.
 The DRI for any given project can change over time, as long as the handoff is publicly documented.

-The unified EPD roadmap is created by EPD management once a quarter.
+The unified EPD backlog is revised by EPD management once a quarter.
 For the most part, projects are picked up and prioritized from the existing backlog of issues.
 In some cases, new projects will be spun up to address an urgent and important need that is not already represented in the backlog.

-The EPD roadmap is not set in stone.
-Although we only holistically revise the roadmap once a quarter, prioritizations of individual projects can and should change as we learn new information.
-EPD management is responsible for ensuring that we are working on the right things each week in a recurring Roadmap Review.
+The EPD backlog is not set in stone.
+Although we only holistically revise the backlog once a quarter, prioritizations of individual projects can and should change as we learn new information.
+EPD management is responsible for ensuring that we are working on the right things each week in a recurring review.
 During this review, the priority and staffing of any individual project can be updated.

 The rest of this document describes how individual projects are managed at Materialize, broken down into four interconnected phases: